CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-* Change the :guilabel:`water` layer's symbology again so that it has a darker blue outline.
+* Change the :guilabel:`Lakes` layer's symbology again so that it has a darker blue outline.
 * Change the :guilabel:`rivers` layer's symbology to a sensible representation of waterways.